Affinity Designer vs CorelDRAW for Freelancers 2026: Which One Is Actually Worth Your Money?

 Here's the deal — most "comparison" articles about design software are written by people who spent 45 minutes with each tool and called it research.
 This one isn't that.
 I've been running both Affinity Designer and CorelDRAW through real client work, real deadlines, and real moments of wanting to throw my monitor out a window.
 And I have some opinions.

 Both are serious contenders for freelancers doing logo design, illustration, branding, and print production.
 But they're built for very different kinds of people, and picking the wrong one will cost you either money or sanity — sometimes both.
-Let's dig into what actually matters.
+Let's dig in.

 Quick Comparison Table: Affinity Designer vs CorelDRAW